 5.4.
 Periodically verify performance (through internal or external audit) (Related Guidance: Verification)

-- Verify: - Compliance with legal requirements, company procedures, project plans, and - Ability and effectiveness of management processes to achieve objectives and commitments to stakeholders
+- Verify: - Compliance with legal requirements, company procedures, project plans, and - Ability and effectiveness of management processes to achieve objectives and commitments to stakeholders circumstances and feedback from stakeholders

 5.5.
 Establish a performance review process conducted by senior management